cloudfoundry/bosh-lite/README.md

     $ vagrant up --provider=virtualbox
     ```

-1. Target the BOSH Director and login with admin/admin.
+1. Target the BOSH Director.
+When prompted to log in, use admin/admin.

     ```
     # if behind a proxy, exclude both the VM's private IP and xip.io by setting no_proxy (xip.io is introduced later)